Management Information Systems (MIS)

 MIS 456.
 Networks and Telecommunications in Organizations.
 3 Hours.

 This course provides an in-depth knowledge of data communications and networking requirements including networking and telecommunications technologies, hardware, and software.
 Emphasis is upon the analysis and design of networking applications in organizations.
 Management of telecommunications networks, cost-benefit analysis, and evaluation of connectivity options are covered.
-Course Information: Prerequisite: MIS 352.
+Course Information: Prerequisites: MIS 352.
 Access to the Internet is required.

 MIS 458.
 Project Management.
 3 Hours.